-1. You grant GCFF a royalty-free, non-exclusive, Australian licence to screen the Film between 17 – 29 April 2018.
+1. You grant GCFF a royalty-free, non-exclusive, Australian license to screen the Film between 19 - 30 April 2023.

-2. You agree to provide GCFF with a downloadable version of the short Film or DCP of feature Film by no later than 15 March 2018
+2. You agree to provide GCFF with a downloadable version of the Short Film or DCP of the feature Film by no later than 30 March 2023.

 3. GCFF will prepare professional session compiles at its own cost for screening at all its venues.
 You grant GCFF all necessary rights to copy and otherwise reproduce the Film for the purpose of making such compiles and otherwise screening the Film and promoting the Festival and GCFF.